zigster64/datastar.zig/README.md

 To build an application using this SDK

-1) Add datastar.http.zig as a dependency in your `build.zig.zon`:
+1) Add datastar.zig as a dependency in your `build.zig.zon`:

 ```bash
 zig fetch --save="datastar" "git+https://github.com/zigstser64/datastar.zig#master"